1967 Chevrolet Chevelle SS 396 with Marina Blue metallic body-colour wheels and F70-14 special nylon Red Stripe Firestone Super Sports Wide Oval tyres

 1965 Chevrolet Chevelle Super Sport with Gold Stripe tyres.
 Gold accented tyres were introduced by Chevrolet as an option for the 1965 Corvette.
 A few months later they were also included in the Z16 396 package for the Chevelle Super Sport.
 Firestone was the sole supplier of the 14″ Chevelle tyres while the larger Corvette 15″ wheels came wrapped in either Firestone Super Sports or Goodyear Power Cushions.

 1965 Plymouth Barracuda Formula S with Goodyear Blue Streak blue stripe tyres.

 1966 Pontiac GTO with Red Line tyres and optional matching red polyethylene wheelhouse inserts.
-The first Red Line tyre was the U.S. Royal SS-800 Red Streak developed for the 1964 GTO.
+Red-accented sidewalls were first seen on the Pegaso Z-102 Cupola at the 1953 New York Motor Show, but the first mass-produced red line tyre was the U.S. Royal SS-800 Red Streak developed for the 1964 GTO.

 1966 Chevrolet Corvette Sting Ray with Gold Stripe tyres on optional cast aluminium centre-lock wheels

 Jaguar 420 with body-colour Imperial Maroon wheels

 1968 Plymouth Road Runner with body-colour Matador Red wheels and Red Line tyres.